oVirt/ovirt-site/source/release/3.2/index.html.md

 *   Host power management policies have been improved.
 Users can define each host's priority to act as a proxy for fencing operations, by default a non-operational host will search for a proxy within its own cluster, and then within its data center ([Features/Design/DetailedHostPMProxyPreferences](Features/Design/DetailedHostPMProxyPreferences)).
 *   Dual-power hosts can now support two power management agents connected to the same power switch.
 The agents can be used concurrently (either agent can fence a host) or sequentially (if one agent fails, the other is used).
 See [Features/Design/DetailedHostPMMultipleAgents](Features/Design/DetailedHostPMMultipleAgents) for implementation details.
 *   Support has been added for iLo2 and iLo4 power management devices.

-### Virtualization

-*   Clusters can now be configured to treat host CPU threads as cores for the purposes of virtual machine resource allocation and migration.
-This replaces the previous behaviour where VDSM only reported physical cores by default, and users could manually force VDSM to report host threads instead of physical cores.
-*   VDSM hooks have been added for hot plugging and unplugging network interface cards.
-*   Virtual machines can now utilize the host's CPU flags, which enables better performance in virtual machines.
-However, as this option provides the host's CPU capabilities to the virtual machine's CPU, virtual machines with this option enabled cannot be migrated to hosts of a different CPU model ([Features/Cpu-host_Support](Features/Cpu-host_Support)).
-*   This release introduces OvfAutoUpdater, which performs periodic updates for multiple OVFs in a data center using a single VDSM call, resulting in faster execution of virtual machine operations.